microsoft/nnscaler/README.md

 ## 🚀 Evaluate *Bug Reproduction*

 ### 🎯 Goal
-(Paper §8.3) This evaluation demonstrates Verdict can detect real-world parallelization bugs.
-We will use Verdict to verify 14 buggy execution plans crafted from real-world buggy models.
-We will see how Verdict detect them, and output useful information for diagnosis.
+(Paper §8.3) This evaluation demonstrates VERDICT can detect real-world parallelization bugs.
+We will use VERDICT to verify 14 buggy execution plans crafted from real-world buggy models.
+We will see how VERDICT detect them, and output useful information for diagnosis.
 All execution plans are crafted on the base model of llama3-8B with 2-way DP, 2-way TP, 2-way PP and 2 microbatches.

 ### ⏳ Estimated Completion Time
 Total execution time of 14 cases should finish within 3 minumtes.
 Manual examination of results takes around 15 minutes.